 My Child is needy and doesn’t want to do anything for himself.
-What can I do?

-Dr. Susan Rutherford (MOM): Often when that happens it’s because the kid isn’t getting enough psychological or emotional connection with the parent, or is getting a fair share but wants even more.
+Dr. Susan Rutherford (Molly’s Mom): Often when that happens it’s because the kid isn’t getting enough psychological or emotional connection with the parent, or is getting a fair share but wants even more.
 So he’s using his dependency to get it.
 This is really not a good thing; it’s basically an unhealthy way to get your needs met.

 MOLLY: Not to mention annoying for the parents.

-MOM: Not to mention annoying, right.
+DR. RUTHERFORD: Not to mention annoying, right.
 Part of the bad effect is that the parents get annoyed and then the kid feels bad and then he gets more needy because he’s not getting something he feels he needs.
 So, as a parent, you can get caught in a bad cycle.

 Hopefully, if this is going on earlier than 5-and-a-half, you’ll want to start addressing it as you soon as you see some sort of a pattern developing.

 DR. RUTHERFORD: There are a couple of things you can do.
 You can start in stages.
 If the child says, “I want you to help me get dressed.”
 Already you know that this is the pattern for the child, so you say, “Well, let’s do it together today, and tomorrow you can pick out your own clothes.”
 You make it a joint endeavor at first with the intention of moving the child toward doing it by himself.

 If he says, “I don’t want to, I want you you to do it,” which is likely to be the first response.
 You shrug and smile and say “I’m so sorry, I’m glad to help you with this but we have to do this together.
 You’re quite capable of this, and you want to be able to do the things that big kids do.”
 You don’t give in.
 If you give in, if he has a tantrum, saying, “You need to do it for me!” then you simply don’t do it.

 MOLLY: What if the response is: “I’m tired, can you do it for me?”